We want to help you resolve your complaint as quickly as possible.

 Extending time limits

 We aim to complete all complaints within the timescales above; however, if a complaint is very complex it may occasionally be necessary to extend the time limit.
-If this is the case we will keep the complainant informed of progress with the investigation, the reasons for the delay, and inform them of the new deadline.
+If this is the case, we will keep the complainant informed of progress with the investigation, the reasons for the delay, and the new deadline.

 Following any stage of the procedure, a complainant has a maximum of 28 days from the date of the final response to request that their complaint be progressed to the next stage.